ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/sleeptrackerpt2.md

 {% endblock %}
 ```

 This works similarly to the `login.html` file we created in the previous tutorial, with `base.html` acting as the page skeleton and our unique content being entered between the `{% block content %}` and `{% endblock %}` lines.
-We also ensure that our form uses the `POST` method so we can differentiate between a user visiting the page and clicking on of the three form buttons.
-To determine which button a user has clicked in a given `POST` request, we'll be use the button's HTML `name` attribute (`submit`, `graph` or `logout`) in Flask.
+We also ensure that our form uses the `POST` method so we can differentiate between a user visiting the page and clicking one of the three form buttons.
+To determine which button a user has clicked in a given `POST` request, we'll use the button's HTML `name` attribute (`submit`, `graph` or `logout`) in Flask.

 Notice the Jinja snippet `{{ user['username'] }}`.
 This will display data sent from our Flask back-end code in the page – in this case, the user's name.